rollbar/rollbar.js/sdks/rollbar.js/README.md

 // init your rollbar like normal, or insert rollbar.js source snippet here
 ```

-## Asynchronous option
+## Synchronous option

-By default, the snippet loads the full Rollbar source asynchronously.
-With this enabled, the browser will
+By default, the snippet loads the full Rollbar source **asynchronously**.
+You can disable this which will cause the browser to download and evaluate the full rollbar source before evaluating the rest of the page.
-continue evaluating the page after the snippet without waiting for the rollbar.min.js source to download.
-You can override this behavior to be synchronous.
-This will cause the browser to download and evaluate
-the full rollbar source before evaluating the rest of the page.

 More information can be found here: http://www.w3schools.com/tags/att_script_async.asp